hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 So it's not that you really care if there's just one, but if there's an entry for a key or not.
 If not, use the default.
 And you want to avoid `find` for performance reasons.

 [18:27:37](#M5wU9_2rpJfsKkRYuodvFhLLuKpLKqBv6-uGeTPa-lI) <hiiamboris (NOT THIS ONE)>:
-No. I do care Ì†ΩÌ∏â
+No. I do care üòâ

 [18:28:08](#4M8GpD3mWZPfHgEpnZ1xLRt4QEOwXYQaB67Pjw78fEM) <hiiamboris (NOT THIS ONE)>:
 ```